FLEDGE RTB origin trial

 Specify maximum in-browser bid price

-In the FLEDGE proposal, the bid computation and the final auction are expected to run locally on-device.
+In the Protected Audience proposal, the bid computation and the final auction are expected to run locally on-device.
 This may create potential abuse vectors that can affect the integrity of the final auction outcomes, such as the winning bid price.

-As a mitigation supported during the FLEDGE origin trial by Google for its RTB partners, you can specify an expected maximum bid value in each contextual bid response.
-Expected maximum bid is the maximum bid price that the your bidding function is expected to return.
+As a mitigation supported during the Protected Audience API testing by Google for its RTB partners, you can specify an expected maximum bid value in each contextual bid response.
+Expected maximum bid is the maximum bid price that your bidding function is expected to return.
 If the winning bid reported from the in-browser auction exceeds this amount, then the winning bid isn't counted as a billable event.
-This approach is subject to change in response to feedback from the origin trial.
+This approach is subject to change.

 In the bid response, you can specify the expected maximum bid value in the following fields: